wbrueg/wbrueg.github.io/README.md

-## Welcome to Winfried's Model Airplanes
+## Welcome to Winfried's Model Airplanes Web Page

-This web page will not use cookies at all and keep your privacy untouched.
+This web pages will not use cookies at all and keep your privacy untouched.
 It just display a selection of my airplanes to get familiar with Github Pages.

 ### Markdown